 The account detailing her experience began reaching us in April 2007 in the form of the World Net Daily article quoted above.
-It has subsequently been repeated in an article published both by Fox News and the Financial Post.
-All of these published accounts drew their information from a 12 April 2007 article in the Ellsworth American, a newspaper published in Ellsworth, Maine.
+It was subsequently repeated in an article published both by Fox News and the Financial Post.
+All of these accounts drew their information from a 12 April 2007 article printed in the Ellsworth American, a newspaper published in Ellsworth, Maine.

 According to the Portland (Maine) Press Herald, what actually happened after Ms. Bridges dropped a CFL bulb on the floor of her home is as follows:

 Bridges knew when the bulb shattered that the mercury inside had spilled onto the carpet and needed to be cleaned up carefully.
 She resisted the urge to vacuum, made some calls and got in touch with the state Department of Environmental Protection.
 So far, so good.

 The DEP, which didn't have a lot of experience with shattered compact fluorescent bulbs, told Bridges one option was to call a hazardous materials cleanup contractor, something officials now agree was serious overkill.

 She made the call and almost hit the floor herself.
 The contractor said the cleanup could cost $2,000, Bridges said.